 - Unpaid water or sewer charges and/or utilities.

 Can the deposit be used by the tenant as last month’s rent?
-Not usually, but it can be done if there is a written agreement between the parties to do so.
+Not usually, but it can be done if there is a written agreement between the parties.

 “Normal Wear and Tear” vs. Damage in Indiana